 Folder: Keep your codes organized by putting them in a folder.
 Select Other to create a new folder.

 Code: Use a unique code.
-For this example we are using "integrity"
+For this example, use

-Label: The label is the display name of the interaction.
+Label: Enter the display name of the interaction.

 Multiple watch flags

-There is no limit to the amount of watch flags that can be added to a record.
-The watch flags will be shown in a list with semicolons between each flag.
+There is no limit to the number of watch flags that can be added to a record.
+The watch flags appear in a list with semicolons between each flag.